syncfusion-content/ej2-react-docs/ej2-react/listview/how-to/get-selected-items-from-listview.md

 domainurl: ##DomainURL##
 ---

-# Get selected items from listview in React Listview Component
+# Get selected items from ListView in React Component

 Single or many items can be selected by users in the ListView component.
 An API is used to get selected items from the list items.
 This is called as the